|Driving Effective Implementation for improving outcomes across human services and international development

 We invite anyone with an interest in implementation or improvement science and practice, or in knowledge translation, dissemination and exchange to join us in Melbourne.

 If you work with implementation in practice, policy and research, please consider submitting an abstract under the main conference theme, Driving Effective Implementation.
 The detailed call for abstracts is now open (closes 8 May).

 Presentations will focus on six themes:

-- implementation concepts and theories
+- Implementation concepts and theories

-- effective scaling-up service and system wide innovation
+- Scaling up service and system-wide innovation

 - Implementation in international development